LTU-Actor/Core/README.md

 curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -
 ```

-Now is a good time to clone in all the other Actor packages that will be used by the router:
+This command can be used to clone all Actor packages that will be used:

 ```sh
 git clone https://github.com/LTU-Actor/Core.git